 I’m showing you how to make orange chicken that is so good you’ll skip the take-out!
 Serve it over rice with some eggrolls on the side for a dinner your family will love.

-• Boneless, skinless chicken breast cut into bite-sized pieces
+• Boneless, skinless chicken breasts cut into bite-sized pieces – you can also use chicken thighs.

 How to Make Orange Chicken Sauce

-Once the sauce is thick, add the cooked chicken and stir to coat it evenly in the sauce.
-Serve the orange chicken over rice and garnish it with green onions and sesame seeds.
+4. Once the sauce is thick, add the cooked chicken and stir to coat it evenly in the sauce.
+Make an orange chicken bowl with rice and garnish it with green onions and sesame seeds.

 Any leftovers will keep in the refrigerator for three to four days.
 The breading will soak up the sauce and won’t be as crispy, but it will still taste delicious.